AppFlowy-IO/AppFlowy-Web-Editor/README.md

 To use the AppFlowy Web Editor, import the `Editor` and `EditorProvider` components from the package and wrap your app

+Note: Using the editor requires the `EditorProvider` component.
+Therefore, each `Editor` component needs to be wrapped by the corresponding `EditorProvider`

 ```tsx

 import { Editor, EditorProvider } from '@appflowyinc/editor';